The Homogenizing Effect of Large Language Models on Human Expression and Thought

 \section{Language Diversity}

-Human language is deeply rooted in evolutionary and sociocultural diversity.
-Across time and geography, human groups have developed distinct linguistic systems, cultural norms, and cognitive strategies, shaped by environmental conditions, social structures, and historical contingencies \citep{fishman1997sociology,eckert2012three,hofstede2001culture,kramsch2014language}.
-These dynamics are encoded and preserved through language, rich symbolic systems that carry not only information but also values, identities, and culturally situated ways of knowing \citep{labov1972social,bamman2014gender,doi:10.1126/sciadv.abi9031}.
-Language, in this sense, serves as a powerful medium for expressing cross-language and within-language individual and group differences \citep{pennebaker2011secret,boyd2015values}, not just through semantic content but also through subtle stylistic, structural, and contextual cues \citep{walker2014comparing,boghrati2018conversation}.
+Across time and geography, human groups have developed distinct linguistic systems and cultural norms \citep{nichols1992linguistic,atari2023morality}, shaped by environmental conditions and social structures \citep{nolle2020language,eckert2012three}.
+These dynamics are encoded and preserved through language, rich symbolic systems that carry not only the content of communication but also people's underlying values and identities \citep{boyd2015values,bamman2014gender}. { For example, people categorized as extroverts tend to use more words related to humans, social processes, and family in personal essays about past experiences, reflecting a greater focus on interpersonal connection and social engagement \citep{hirsh2009personality}. } Language, in this sense, serves as a powerful medium for expressing cross-language and within-language individual and group differences \citep{pennebaker2011secret,boyd2015values}, not just through semantic content but also through subtle stylistic \citep{pennebaker2011secret} and structural cues \citep{boghrati2018conversation}.